menakakarichiyappakumar/slack-bot-pydocs-search/README.md

 - within the MY-Workspace you can access the pydocs-search bot in the #pydocs-search channel and also under the app section you can look for the pydocs-search app
 ### Working
 - /search-string command to search for something on internet
-- /search-pydocs command to seacrh for description of python function
+- /search-pydocs command to search for the description of python function
 ### Example
  - /search-string india